ayshahrah/seg/index.md

 ### Learning Process

 To get a full advantage of this guide, we highly recommend you to first select a role from the specialized learning paths listed above.
 Then, begin the following process: learning, practicing, networking, and teaching.
-This process is overlapped, iterative, and should be a life-long journey for developing knowledge and skills in any domain.
+This process is overlapped, iterative, and should be a life-long journey to have effective knowledge and skills.

 ![](Slide9.JPG "Methodology")